Cherry Blossom.

 Maruoka Castle

-Perched atop a hill is Japan's 'Mist Castle' of Maruoka, known by that name due to the legend that spoke of thick protective mists descending around the keep every time it was under attack.
-Come in spring, and the mists you'll be experiencing are no ordinary fog, but a pinky haze of blossom.
+Perched atop a hill is Japan's 'Mist Castle' of Maruoka, known by that name due to the legend that thick protective mists descend around the keep every time it was under attack.
+Come in spring, and the mists you'll be experiencing are no ordinary fog, but a pink haze of blossoms.
 It also happens to be one of Japan's oldest remaining castle keeps and the site of its own cherry blossom festival.
 The park on the lead-up to the castle is home to 400+ cherry trees which are illuminated in a dazzling display every spring.
 The castle is also associated with a famous haunting so maybe take a friend when you're taking your snaps and remember, whatever you do - don't split up!

 The castle is accessible by bus from either Awara Onsen or Fukui train stations on the JR Hokuriku main line.